Does When You Book Actually Matter?

 - Afternoon school zones haven't started yet (they kick in at 2:00 PM in QLD and 2:30 PM in most other states).

-- Some people feel slightly less sharp after lunch — if that's you, stick with the morning slot.
+- Some people feel slightly less sharp after lunch.
+If that's you, stick with the morning slot.

 Times to Avoid